vanhoefm/fragattacks/research/README.md

 	./fragattack wlan0 ping --inject-test wlan1
 	./fragattack wlan0 ping --inject-test wlan1 --ap

+**Ack behaviour is best tested postauth so the client will not disconnected.**

 Here we test whether `wlan0` properly injects frames by monitor the injected frames using the second network card `wlan1`.
 The first command tests if frames are properly injected when using